EfficientFormer: Vision Transformers at MobileNet Speed: Experiments and Discussion

 \section{Experiments and Discussion}

 We implement EfficientFormer through PyTorch 1.11~\cite{paszke2019pytorch} and Timm library~\cite{rw2019timm}, which is the common practice in recent arts~\cite{mehta2021mobilevit,yu2021metaformer}.
 Our models are trained on a cluster with NVIDIA A100 and V100 GPUs.
-The mobile speed is averaged over $1,000$ runs on iPhone 12 equipped with an A14 bionic chip, with all available computing resources (NPU).
+The inference speed on iPhone 12 (A14 bionic chip) is measured with iOS version 15 and averaged over $1,000$ runs, with all available computing resources (NPU), or CPU only.
 CoreMLTools is used to deploy the run-time model.
-We provide detailed network architecture and more ablations in Appendix.
+In addition, we provide latency analysis on Nvidia A100 GPU with batch size 64 to exploit hardware roofline.
+The trained PyTorch models are deployed in ONNX format and are compiled with TensorRT.
+We report GPU runtime that excludes preprocessing.
+We provide the detailed network architecture and more ablation studies in Appendix \ref{appendix}.